UAE VAT Registration

 • Exemption from VAT Registration

-Types of UAE VAT Registration
+Types of VAT Registration UAE

 Businesses exceeding either the mandatory or voluntary registration thresholds in the UAE may be obligated or have the option to register for VAT.

-Mandatory Registration
+Mandatory VAT Registration UAE

 A business is obligated to register for VAT in the UAE under the following circumstances: